Iuri Medeiros: Braga

+Later career

+On 23 June 2023, Medeiros signed for Al-Nasr SC for a fee of €3 million.
+He remained abroad the following seasons, with Hapoel Be'er Sheva F.C. in the Israeli Premier League and Újpest FC in the Hungarian Nemzeti Bajnokság I.

 International career

 Medeiros participated in two UEFA European Under-21 Championship editions with Portugal.
 In 2015, he collected four substitute appearances for the runners-up.

 Medeiros was also selected by coach Rui Jorge for the Portugal Olympic team in a friendly 4–0 win over Mexico on 28 March 2016; the game was held in Angra do Heroísmo on his native archipelago.
 He was overlooked for the final squad for the tournament in Brazil months later.